Mao-o/prompt-vault/README.md

 ## Privacy
 Local-only.
 No telemetry, no embeddings, no network calls in the MVP.
-On-demand injection: the content script is injected into the active tab only when you press Cmd/Ctrl+K (no always-on `<all_urls>` scope).
+Content script is registered per-Chrome profile and injected only for tabs where the hotkey is used; no background tracking.

 See: `PRIVACY.md`